 The toothpaste color code information is not true and there is nothing you need to pay attention.
 There is nothing to get frightened or alarmed.

-The colors seen on different toothpaste brands are characteristic of most commercial goods, such as cereal boxes, milk cartons and cookie packages.
+The toothpaste colors seen on different toothpaste brands are characteristic of most commercial goods, such as cereal boxes, milk cartons, and cookie packages.
 These markings are used to help the manufacturing and packaging processes as “eye marks”.

 As the toothpaste cases are manufactured in a different location in varying volumes, the color mark is used so that it indicates where the machine needs to stop and each tube is cut at the end.

 The color varies with each brand and manufacturer.
-In fact, this is used as toothpaste indicator giving quality control reference and offers the ease of identifying any defective batch.
+In fact, toothpaste bottom color is used as an indicator giving quality control reference and offers the ease of identifying any defective batch.